Refined enumeration of planar Eulerian orientations: Solution for and special values of

 At this stage, we have solved the three cases $\om=0$, $\om=1$ and $v=1$.
 It is natural to look at the doubly specialised cases: $v=1$ \emm and, $\om\in\{0,1\}$.
 As already observed in~\cite{elvey-zinn}, say when $v=1$ and $\om=0$, we have in Theorems~\ref{thm:general} and~\ref{thm:allomega} two very different characterisations of the same series $\Rgf:= \Rgf_0= \widetilde \Rgf=\Fnn(0)$.
 The former one looks simpler: $t$ has an explicit D-finite expression in~$\Rgf$.
 Also the series involving the catalytic variable $x$ are much simpler when $\om=0$: we have seen that $\Fnn(x)$ is simply $\Rgf/(1-x)$ (see Remark~\ref{rem:om0}).
 Similar statements apply to the case $v=\om=1$, where $\Fnn(x)=\Rgf$ is even independent of $x$; see Remark~\ref{rem:om1}.

-In this section we present an alternative way to derive $\Mnn(x)$ and $\Fnn(x)$ from the characterisation of Section~\ref{sec:charac}, which works for the doubly specialised cases where $v=1$ and $\om \neq -2,2$ is of the form $-2\cos(k\pi/m)$.
-This approach implies that, in those cases, the generating function $\Fnn(x)$ is algebraic in~$x$ and $\Rgf:=\Fnn(0)$, with base field $\cs$.
-By~\eqref{MF}, this means that the same holds for $\Mnn(x)$.
+In this section we present an alternative way to derive $\Mnn(x)$ and $\Fnn(x)$ from the characterisation of Section~\ref{sec:charac}, which works for the doubly specialised cases where $v=1$ and $\om \neq -2,2$ is of the form $-2\cos(k\pi/m)$, for integers $k$ and $m$.
+This approach implies that, in these cases, the generating function $\Fnn(x)$ is algebraic in~$x$ and $\Rgf:=\Fnn(0)$, with base field $\qs$.
+By~\eqref{MF}, this means that the same holds for $\Mnn(x)$, as $\om$ is also algebraic over $\qs$ in these cases.
 Since $t=[x^{-1}] \Mnn(x)$, this implies that $t$ is a D-finite function of $\Rgf$.
 The latter property was already shown in~\cite[Thm.~6.1]{elvey-zinn}, using the explicit solution of Theorem~\ref{thm:allomega} and its modular properties.